berkeleybop/berkeleybop.github.io/best_practice.md

 - set up GitHub actions to do CI
 - set up badges
 - read our [GitHub Overview](https://docs.google.com/document/d/1YZ4kLyGka7MZPy824CHN7V2lnChFwJAGWpubKGr8n7w/edit)
+- make sure all relevant artefacts are checked in
+    - use `git status` and `.gitignore`
+    - in general avoid checking in derived products (but see below)
+    - avoid checking in .xslx files (use TSVs; or consider cogs instead)
+- versioning
+    - do not check in files with version numbers e.g. `foo.v1.txt` into GitHub - git does versioning for you
+    - use the GitHub release mechanism
+    - use ISO-8601 or semver schemes (see guidelines on specific repo types below)
 - tend your repos
     - remove cruft such as obsolete files (GitHub preserves history)
     - avoid random stuff at top level